qstewart/knb-lter-cap.636/README.md

-# knb-lter-cap.636
+## knb-lter-cap.636

-## CAP LTER 10m towers at Lost Dutchman State Park and the Desert Botanical Garden
+### CAP LTER 10-m towers at Lost Dutchman State Park and the Desert Botanical Garden

-This repository contains the R code for publishing the 10m tower data.
+This repository features the workflow for publishing the 10-m tower data, documentation relating to tower equipment and operation, and a log of equipment maintenance (mostly sensor calibration or replacement).

-In Jan 2018, the repository was expanded to include an R workflow for uploading tower data to the database after the Ruby script(s) that had served this purpose were no longer functional (or, at least, practical).
-Note that the workflow adds data to the database in its current configuration, which is as a wide format and includes separate tables for LDP and DBG data.
-This needs to be rectified in the future such that the DB structure is a more appropriate long format, and the upload scripts will have to be modified accordingly.
+- data processing and upload: the workflow for processing and uploading tower data to the database has been moved from this repository to the [capmicromet](https://gitlab.com/caplter/capmicromet) R package.

-The repository also now houses, for posterity, the tower operating manual and loggernet programs that are, as much as I am aware, the programs currently employed in the towers.
-The previous repository that housed the upload functionality (ssh://git.aws.gios.asu.edu/common/git/lter120tower-ruby), was an archive for raw data downloads, and housed the loggernet programs, operations manual, etc. is generally deprecated (but still exists in case information not copied over is ever needed).
+- database details are in the [capmicromet-database](https://gitlab.com/caplter/capmicromet-database) repository

-Raw data download are now house in Dropbox (ASU::Loggernet downloads).
+- CAP LTER technicians should please annotate the `maintenance_log.csv` file in this repository with all maintenance activities relating to this project